17 recruiting email templates (+ how to write a recruiting email)

 When not to use recruiting email templates

-On the other hand, there are also times when a template isn't the best way to go.
+On the other hand, there are also times when a template isn't the best way to go for an email from a recruiter.
 These include:

 • When answering candidate questions